 But the queries and rules explorer gives you the next step in your journey of using NDepend to a deeper understanding of your codebase.
 Here, you find detailed information about what makes code problematic and why.
 And here, you find detail about different code properties and how to reason about your code.

-As you master this section and learn to tweak and even write your own queries, your mental model of the codebase will evolve significantly.
+As you learn to tweak and even write your own queries, your mental model of the codebase will evolve significantly.
 You’ll develop the ability to generate your own, custom data and create visual representations of it yourself if need be.
 The queries and rules explorer offers a path to deep understanding of your code.